-Most solutions intercepting drones, have focused on air combat, but the SkyWall 100 has a different approach.
+Most drones snag solutions have focused on the aerial battle, but SkyWall 100 has a different approach.
 The goal is not to destroy the drone, but to grab it in the air.
-This is achieved with an air projectile containing a net.
+This is accomplished with an air missile containing a net.

-SkyWall 100 was developed by a team English techniques and has a "cannon" that weighs 10 kg and can be adjusted to the shooter's shoulder.
-It is powered by compressed air and can send a net up to “catch” the challenging drone.
-It can capture drones at a height of 100 meters.
+The SkyWall 100 was developed by a team of English technicians and has a "cannon" that weighs 10 kg and can be adjusted to the shooter's shoulder.
+It works with compressed air and can send a net up to "catch" the provocative drone.
+It can capture a drone at a height of 100 meters.

 The system uses a smart software that automatically corrects the route and distance of the unmanned aircraft at the time of targeting.